QIWI-API/bill-payments-docs/bill-payments_en.html.md

 Parameter|Type|Description
 --------|---|--------
-billId|String|Unique invoice identifier in the merchant's system siteId|Number|Merchant's site identifier in QIWI Kassa amount.value|String|The invoice amount.
+billId|String|Unique invoice identifier in the merchant's system siteId|String|Merchant's site identifier in QIWI Kassa amount.value|String|The invoice amount.
 The number is rounded down with two decimal places. amount.currency|String|Currency identifier of the invoice (Alpha-3 ISO 4217 code) status.value|String | String representation of the status